 After Daw Su Su received her diagnosis, New Life organized peer-to-peer counseling to help her to come to terms with her health status.
-The organization supported her to seek medical care and start anti-retroviral treatment (now available for free through the Ministry of Health and Sports National AIDS Program), and continues to help her to buy multivitamins and antibiotics that help prevent and treat opportunistic infections.
+The organization supported her in seeking medical care and starting anti-retroviral treatment (now available for free through the Ministry of Health and Sports National AIDS Program), and continues to help her to buy multivitamins and antibiotics that help prevent and treat opportunistic infections.

 Due to the stigma that surrounds HIV, Daw Su Su keeps her health status a secret from her friends and family.
 Even her children are not aware of her situation.
 This is why organizations like New Life are so important - providing a lifeline of information and support for people living with HIV in Myanmar.

 As our conversation draws to a close, Daw Su Su talks about her hopes.
-“My wish is that every HIV positive person in Myanmar receives the help and understanding that they need to live full and healthy lives.
+“I wish every HIV-positive person in Myanmar receives the help and understanding they need to live full and healthy lives.
 We don’t want to have to live in the shadows.”